A New Understanding

 Mourning A Lost Pack Mate

-During our time with the STP we feel that our most significant observation was to witness how much the wolves cared for one another.
+During our time with the Sawtooth Pack, we feel that our most significant observation was to witness how much the wolves cared for one another.

 The following is an example of what we observed in the very first year of the project with a dark female omega wolf that we named Motaki.